natcap/invest.users-guide/source/routedem.rst

 10. **Threshold Flow Accumulation Limit**: The number of pixels that must flow into a pixel before it is considered a stream.
 Used when thresholding streams and creating the stream mask output.

 11. **Calculate Distance to Stream**: Whether to calculate the distance to the stream.
 If checked, the distance-to-stream raster will be written to *downstream_distance.tif* in the workspace.
+Distance is given in number of pixels.
+To translate this pixel distance to linear units, multiply the *downstream_distance.tif* raster by the pixel width.

 References